arton0306/TetrisAi/README.md

 ```

 ### Other Files
 The other files are for enabling simple AI to play TetrisBattle in Facebook.
-Get tetris piece by screenshot and control the game by send keyboard signal.
-The game has internal action delay, which might cause some key signal missing issues.
+It gets next block by looking at the RBG of a hard-coded position of the window of facebook tetrix battle, and move or rotate the block by sending keyboard signal with heuristic delay.
+It has some hard-coded part, so it needs to be tuned if you want to try it.
+I would like to recommend just to take it as a reference.